janEbert/SMWLevelGenerator/README.md

 [roms](stats/remove_roms.txt) and [levels](stats/removed_levels.txt)
 had to be removed for various reasons (ROMs mostly due to encryption).

+**Whenever you remove or add hacks, always execute `SMWLevelGenerator.Sprites.generateall()` and `SMWLevelGenerator.SecondaryLevelStats.generateall()`!**
+This will pre-calculate statistics to speed up loading and~-- more importantly~-- update the statistics according to _your_ dataset.
+If you are setting up manually, you must not skip this step to get the correct statistics.
+We do this to minizime the amount of layers we supply to the model.

 ### Databases

 You may either generate the databases yourself or download them.